SFPC/sfpc.github.io/codepaper.md

 ![](/static/img/codepaper/kraft-space-filling-origami.gif)

-space filling origami by Robby, rendered in [Origami Simulator](http://apps.amandaghassaei.com/OrigamiSimulator/)
+space filling origami by Robby, rendered in [Origami Simulator](http://apps.amandaghassaei.com/OrigamiSimulator/) by Amanda Ghassaei.

 ### Where is SFPC?